DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 *Note:* Make sure that you can change the file extension from `.cfg_sample` to `.cfg`

 Open `config.cfg` with a text editor.

 #### For multi-sig wallets

-If you are following the hodl-guide or have an electrum multi-sig wallet you'd like to import, open the wallet in Electrum (otherwise, create a new wallet).
+To import a multi-sig wallet, open the wallet in Electrum.
 Go to `Wallet>Information` and copy the Master Public Key of cosigner 1.
-In the config.cfg-file, we are going to change the row
+In the config.cfg-file, we are going to change the row:

 ```
-# multisig_wallet = 2 xpub……
+# multisig_wallet = 2 xpub…… xpub……
 ```

 Start by removing `#` (otherwise it’s treated as a comment and skipped by the application).
 If you are using a 2 of 3 multi-sig, keep `2` (required-signatures).
 Remove the two example keys and paste cosigner 1s key.
 Go back to Electrum, copy the key for cosigner 2 and paste after cosigner 1s key (on the same row) and go back to Electrum and copy and paste the key for cosigner 3.
 Your row should look like this (but with your 3 keys):

 ```
 multisig_wallet = 2 xpub661MyMwA... xpub6AMQ6ZPNa6... xpub6A2po6ffdf...
 ```